-If the proposed development leaves a woodland fringe as a buffer to the monument, and the site is maintained but managed as woodland, then the visual impact of the development can be mitigated.
+If the proposed development leaves a wild meadow fringe as a buffer to the monument, and the site is maintained but managed as woodland, then the visual impact of the development can be mitigated.
+All the buildings would need to be located towards the western edge of the plot, with a clear open area to the east.

-As part of the development, it has been proposed that the monument be given into the care of a heritage group, in order to improve management of the site and to provide access, signage and information on the site.
+The ownership of Binhamy Castle may be transferred into the possession of a trust in the near future, in order to improve management of the site and to provide access, signage and information on the site.
 The site is currently disconnected from its social and cultural context, and these plans would once again link the site to the wider community, allowing the site to be visited and appreciated [currently, there is no public access to the monument].
+As part of the mitigation the development could involve the transfer of part of the eastern part of the site into the ownership of this newly formed trust, thereby giving them the option for a further access/exit from the site.